 Want to play measures 4 through 8 several times but don’t want to constantly have to click on the play button to do so?
 No problem!
 Just click on the Loop button to activate it, then click and drag over the measures you want to have looped, then click the play button and all your problems will be solved!
 Using this feature will seamlessly allow you to play a section of music over and over and over again until you feel like you’ve mastered it (or you’re sick of it)!
 The more you play a section of music, the better you’ll get at playing it.
 Practice makes perfect!

-6. Real-Time Feedback
+6. Learn Piano with Real-Time Feedback

 This is arguably the most useful feature in Playground Sessions that helps you learn music faster.
 While playing a song, the notes on your screen will change color in REAL-TIME based on how well you played the notes.
 If you played a note correctly, it will instantly turn green.
 If you played a note incorrectly, it will instantly turn red.
 This feature allows you to always know where you stand with the music.
 By knowing your problem areas in a song, you can then focus on cleaning them up, ultimately allowing you to learn the music much faster.